 What do you need to make a successful 3D print?
 Well, first you need the printer.
 We currently have 3 of those set up and running and available for our members to use.
 Then, you need the material.
 Members usually provide their own 3D printer filament, but we have many recommendations about where to get the right material, and what the best type would be for your project.
 Finally, you need a design.
 There are thousands of designs available on the internet through sites like Thingiverse and others.
 But we also have programs, like Fusion 360, Solidworks (coming soon), Adobe Illustrator, Inkscape, Slicer and more!

 3D printers’ main limitations are your imagination!
 These printers can produce anything from meticulously designed machine parts, to masks and costumes, to models of the human brain.
 If you can design it, you can print it!

 The 3D Print Lab has a certification class that is required before any member uses the equipment.
-The free certification class is held every other Saturday.
-You can sign up for the class by going to Eventbrite and navigating to the proper event.
+The $5 certification class is held every other Saturday.
+You can sign up for the class by going to Meetup and navigating to the proper event.